Loading...

 So we've got a task here for you.

-I'd like you to identify who is correct, and I'd like you to update any incorrect statements.
+I'd like you to identify who is correct and I'd like you to update any incorrect statements.

-So there might be one or two words that need to be changed, or perhaps maybe the whole sentence is wrong and needs to be rewritten.
+So there might be one or two words that need to be changed or perhaps maybe the whole sentence is wrong and needs to be rewritten.

-I'm gonna give you a bit of time to do that.
+And we'll give you a bit of time to do that.

-And then when you're ready to go through the answer, press play.
+So pause the video now and then when you're ready to go through the answer, press play.

-Group 0 is the far right column of the periodic table, and all of the elements have full outer shells, which makes them stable.
+Okay, so Andeep and Lucas are correct, Group 0 is the far right column of the periodic table and all of the elements have full outta shells which makes them stable.

-Lucas is also correct that helium has two electrons in its first shell and neon has eight electrons in its second shell, which is its outer shell.
+Lucas is also correct that Helium has two electrons in its first shell and Neon has eight electrons in its second shell, which is its outer shell.

 And then Sofia and Laura are not correct.

-So Sofia says group 0 elements are in the first column and are unstable due to incomplete outer shells.
+So Sofia says Group 0 elements are in the first column and are unstable due to incomplete outer shells.

-Now, we know from Andeep and Lucas being correct that the group 0 elements are in the far right column, so they're furthest to the right, and they are stable because they have complete outer shells.
+Now we know from Andeep and Lucas being incorrect that the Group 0 elements are in the far right column.

-And Laura says helium has two electrons, making it stable just like argon.
+And Laura says Helium has two electrons making it stable just like argon.

 So we've got here our statement for Sofia rewritten and our statement for Sofia rewritten.

-And now we're gonna talk about the properties and uses.
+We're I'm gonna talk about the properties and uses.

-And we're gonna put a little bit more emphasis now on the ways that the elements in group 0 behave.
+So well done on that previous section and we're gonna put a little bit more emphasis now on the ways that the elements in Group 0 behave.

-Now, that means that they are unreactive, there's no need for them to react because there's no electrons that are going to be lost or gained from their outer shells.
+Now that means that they are unreactive, there's no need for them to react because there's no electrons that are going to be lost or gained from their outer shells.

 And so that means that the atoms go around as singular atoms.
-They don't need to bond with anything to form compounds.

-And so we describe them as monoatomic substances.
+All molecules and so we describe them as monoatomic substances.

 So at room temperature and pressure, they are monoatomic substances.

-So one of the gases that is in the atmosphere that you're breathing in right now, a very low percentage, but it's in the top couple of gases, is argon.
+So one of the gases that is in the atmosphere that you're breathing in right now, a very low percentage, but it's in the top couple of gases is argon.

 The atoms, as we've said, don't need to bond because they have that full outer shell of electrons.